 5. Build a referral programme

 When I’m making a big purchase, I’m more likely to buy a product that’s been recommended by a friend, rather than a TV ad.
 According to Nielsen’s 2015 study, 83% of customers trust recommendations from people they know more than any other form of advertising.
 66% of these customers said they trust online reviews from other customers.
 We’re bombarded with advertising messages every day, so it’s a welcome relief when someone we know has already trialed a product or service and given it the thumbs up, for us.
 This is “referral marketing.”

 If you’ve got happy customers already, then you’re probably getting some organic referrals.
 Introduce a referral programme to give more people an incentive to take action.

 - It’s a win-win-win.
 Your existing customer, the friend they refer, and your business, should all benefit from your referral programme.
 Your customer gets a reward, their friend gets what they need, and you gain a new customer.

 - The reward is big enough to inspire action.
 If your product is $20 a pop, then offering $5 to refer a friend might not be enough to interest customers.
 Motivate your customers with a tangible reward like a free month’s subscription, a voucher equal to the price of a product, or 50% off their next order.

 - It’s relevant to your customers.
 Rewards don’t have to be monetary—Dropbox gives customers 500 MB of extra storage space when they refer a friend.
 Since storage space is exactly what its customers are there for, it makes sense that this will motivate them.
 This initial referral programme was so successful that Dropbox gained 4 million customers in 15 months.

 Check out this article from Neil Patel for more tips on how to build a referral programme that drives sales.

 Want more customers to spread the word about your business?
 Give them something to shout about!
-Check out our tips on how to turn your business into a brand and test it with a free Dolphin site today.
+Check out our tips on how to turn your business into a brand and test it creating a free website today.